guilledufort/RENANO/README.md

 ## Examples
 We add an *example* folder with test files to run simple use examples the tool.
+If installed using conda, use the command `renano` instead of `renano/renano`.
 ### Compress using RENANO with reference
 To run the compressor with 8 threads on the example file:
 ```bash